-All fuel sheathing, irrespective of wall thickness, will creep down under irradiation unless supported by the UO_2 pellets.
+Fuel sheathing, depending on wall thickness, will creep down under irradiation unless supported by the $\rm UO_2$ pellets.
 In thin wall elements, primary collapse or wrinkling of the sheath is prevented by controlling the diametral gap between pellet and sheath to small values, and by ensuring that the specified wall thickness and mechanical properties are maintained.

-Figure 25 Circumferential Strains Measured With Resistance Strain Gauges During the First Power Cycle (two different tests), Compared with Calculated Expansions
+Figure 24 Circumferential Strains Measured With Resistance Strain Gauges During the First Power Cycle (two different tests), Compared with Calculated Expansions